 Athletics & Recreation

-The University of Florida athletics program took second in the 2013-14 Learfield Sports Directors’ Cup standings.
-It is Florida’s third consecutive second-place finish in the national all-sports rankings.
+The University of Florida athletics program took fourth in the 2014-15 Learfield Sports Directors’ Cup standings.
+It is Florida’s seventh consecutive top-four finish in the rankings.

-Florida is the only program to finish among the nation’s top 10 in each of the last 31 national all-sports standings.
+Florida is the only program in the nation to finish among the nation’s top 10 in each of the last 32 national all-sports standings.

-The gymnastics and softball NCAA titles led the 12 Gator athletic teams among the nation’s top 10 in 2013-14.
-At least 10 Gator teams have turned in top-10 finishes in each of the last 13 seasons, including a program record of 14 top-10 teams in 2009-10.
+The gymnastics and softball NCAA championships led the 13 Gator athletic teams among the nation’s top 10 in 2014-15.
+That number is just one away from the program’s record 14 top-10 teams in 2009-10.

-A total of six conference titles were claimed by the University of Florida in the course of the 2013-14 season.
-This includes five in Southeastern Conference action – baseball, men’s basketball, soccer, men’s swimming & diving and women’s indoor track & field.
-The win by Florida’s newest team pushed the total to six, as the Gators took their fourth consecutive American Lacrosse Conference title in 2014.
+A total of seven conference titles were claimed by the University of Florida in the course of the 2014-15 season.
+This includes a league-high in Southeastern Conference action - softball, men’s swimming & diving, women’s tennis, men’s indoor and outdoor track & field, volleyball).
+The win by Florida’s youngest team pushed the total to seven, as the Gators took the 2015 BIG EAST lacrosse title in their first season in the league.

-UF posted a Graduation Success Rate of 83 percent in 2013 NCAA Federal Graduation Rate Data.
-Of the top 10 programs in the 2013-14 Learfield Sports Director’s Cup Standings, Florida is one of seven to post a GSR of 83 percent or higher in 2013.
-All Gator teams are in good academic standing in latest Academic Progress Report released late in May of 2014.
+UF posted a Graduation Success Rate of 83 percent in 2014 NCAA Federal Graduation Rate Data.
+All Gator teams are in good academic standing in latest Academic Progress Report released by the NCAA in the spring of 2015.

 Students are encouraged to participate in all forms of recreational activities.
 More than 90 percent take advantage of the numerous outdoor courts and playing fields on campus, and in the O’Connell Center, the Student Recreation and Fitness Center, the Southwest Rec Center and the Florida Gymnasium for indoor sports.
 In all, Florida offers more than 60 intramural and club sports ranging from archery to weightlifting.